-Lewandowski backs Poland's boycott of Russia game
+Poland to boycott game against Russia

 Russia are due to host Poland in Moscow on 24 March, while Ukraine travel to Scotland on the same day.

-"The right decision," tweeted Poland captain Lewandowski.
+"The right decision," tweeted Lewandowski.

 Bayern Munich striker Lewandowski, 33, who is his country's all-time highest goalscorer, added: "I can't imagine playing a match with the Russian national team in a situation when armed aggression in Ukraine continues.
 Russian footballers and fans are not responsible for this, but we can't pretend that nothing is happening."